-Draft Policy LH2 House Types and Sizes
+Policy LH2 House Types and Sizes

 - 1. Over the plan period a range of dwelling sizes, types and tenures should be provided in new housing developments, to meet local need.
-Development should contribute to a sustainable population to support business in the parish such as the pub, shop, post office and Memorial Hall. - 2.
-A suitable proportion of small to medium sized market homes and affordable housing (up to 3 bedrooms) will be encouraged for first time buyers, smaller households and older residents wishing to downsize within the local area. - 3.
-Schemes for self-build housing will be encouraged and supported.
+Developers should ensure proposals respond to the most up to date evidence for addressing local housing need and development should contribute to a sustainable population to support business in the parish such as the pub, shop, post office and Memorial Hall. - A suitable proportion of small to medium sized market homes and affordable housing (up to 3 bedrooms) will be encouraged for first time buyers, smaller households and older residents wishing to downsize within the local area.
+Schemes that provide specialist supported accommodation for older residents will also be supported. - 3.
+Schemes for self-build housing will be encouraged and supported. - 4.
+Proposals for the re-use of redundant agricultural buildings for housing will be supported where they meet the criteria set out in Policy LB2.

-Draft Policy LH3 Promoting High Quality Design
+Policy LH3 Promoting High Quality Design